TOMOFAST/Tomofast-x/README.md

 # Tomofast-x v.2.0

-Geophysical 3D potential field joint and constrained parallel inversion code.
+A parallel inversion code for 3D geophysical potential field data, supporting joint and constrained inversion.
 Authors: Vitaliy Ogarko, Jeremie Giraud, Roland Martin, Kim Frankcombe, Taige Liu

-Tomofast-x is a 3D parallel inversion platform to run single domain or joint inversion of gravity and magnetic data.
-It can invert multiple component magnetic data, and supports inversion for magnetisation vector, including remanence.
-It can use petrophysical constraints such as Gaussian mixture model and disjoint interval bound constraints.
-Tomofast-x can run in parallel on desktops and supercomputers, and it has been optimised for both – shared and distributed memory systems.
-Tomofast-x supports the parallel wavelet compression of the sensitivity kernel for significant memory reduction and faster performance.
-Tomofast-x allows to invert models with arbitrary surface topography.
+**Tomofast-x** is a powerful 3D parallel inversion platform designed for single-domain or joint inversion of gravity and magnetic data.
+It also supports the inversion of gravity gradiometry data (FTG) and can handle multiple-component magnetic data.
+The platform is capable of inverting for the magnetization vector, including remanence, while incorporating petrophysical constraints.

+Optimized for both shared and distributed memory systems, Tomofast-x can run in parallel on desktops and supercomputers, ensuring scalability across different computing environments.
+It also features parallel wavelet compression of the sensitivity kernel, reducing memory usage and enhancing performance.
+Furthermore, Tomofast-x supports the inversion of models with arbitrary surface topography, making it highly versatile for various geological scenarios.

 ### Citing Tomofast-x

-If you are using the code (or some of its parts) please cite the following two papers which are detailing Tomofast-x's geophysical calculations and examples of utilisation:
+If you use the code (or any of its components), please cite the following two papers, which provide detailed explanations of Tomofast-x's geophysical calculations and examples of its application:

 - V. Ogarko, K. Frankcombe, T. Liu, J. Giraud, R. Martin, and M. Jessell (2024), "Tomofast-x 2.0: an open-source parallel code for inversion of potential field data with topography using wavelet compression", Geosci.
 Model Dev., 17, 2325–2345,